Reidforbus/booker/README.md

 #### Testing the site

-Currently (4.10.24) on the site you can try:
+Currently (15.10.24) on the site you can try:
 - Registering an account
 - Logging in
+- As a user:
     - Browse available services
     - Make bookings at available times
+- As an admin:
+    - Add new services
+    - Edit existing services
+    - View users
+    - View bookings